theryan722/XDev-Studio/README.md

 #Current Version
 2.1

+#To Do
+Set up wiki, document code, document how the studio and editor work

 #Language Support
 Supports a whole range of languages, with 23 having a high level of support (code completion, various other features):